 Policing the ‘regulatory perimeter’

-Helen McGregor is a scam victim who represents many of the 11,000 London Capital and Finance investors who lost their savings to the multi-£million scheme.
-She told a Transparency Task Force symposium last week (watch) that victims were sold what were termed ‘fixed rate bonds and ISAs’ which appeared to many customers to be regulated products.
-Retail consumers were then ‘really annoyed’ – to put it lightly – when “the FCA started referring to these as ‘mini-bonds’” a term that McGregor asserts ‘had never been used during the term of this scam.’
+Helen is one of the 11,000 of so London Capital and Finance investors who lost savings to the multi-£million scheme.
+She presented to a Transparency Task Force symposium last week (watch) on how she was sold what were termed ‘fixed rate bonds and ISAs’ but were actually mini-bonds.

-She also suggested that regulation needs to be ‘appropriate to the business model’ within financial services: “Here in LCF you’ve got quasi-bank activity … it was sort of shadow banking.
-I think this absolutely has to be addressed.”
+She suggested that regulation needs to be ‘appropriate to the business model’ within financial services and that “quasi-bank activity” ‘absolutely needs to be addressed’.

 Who decides the public interest?